The Double Refuge ✝︎ Saint Francis

 From Cambodia, Le Guimet Museum, Paris (photos RYC)

-This sixth problem is particularly noxious since it’s not just theoretical: there already exist many different systems of belief which don’t presuppose such a view of God or belief.
+This is a real problem since there already exist many different systems of belief which don’t presuppose such a view of God or belief.
 Most obvious among these are Daoism, Neo-platonism, and the four main religions from India (Hinduism, Buddhism, Sikhism, and Jainism).
 In the Indian systems actions are more important than beliefs.
 The law of karma-samsara pre-empts and subsumes whatever virtue-laden beliefs one might hold.
 Here are the concluding four paragraphs from a Hindu take on Pascal’s wager (from Western Hindu), in which the author argues that Pascal’s wager isn’t a good reason to convert to Christianity:

 Imagine that someone said that they believed your father to be a violent man, and suggested that you should wear body armour when you visited him.
 I would imagine that for most of you this woul be a ridiculous suggestion.
 Imagine this person said “well you could be right, but there will be no harm in wearing the armour if you are.
 In the off chance you are wrong it could save you.”
 Most of us would tell him that we know and love our parents and would not insult our fathers by wearing armour.
 If anyone did begin to doubt, and [wore] armour just in case they would be changing the way they saw their father.
 They would be seeing him as somebody who might not be kind and loving towards his children.